Step-by-Step: Basic Approach

 6. Track your application and download the submitted application for your offline record-keeping

-After submitting, you can track your application using the tracking number you receive from Grants.gov.
-You may also want to download a copy of your submitted application for your offline recordkeeping.
-We recommend tracking and downloading your application via the Details tab of your workspace.
+After submitting, the Standard/Expanded AOR user can track the application using the tracking number you receive from Grants.gov.
+The Standard/Expanded AOR user may also want to download a copy of the submitted application for offline record-keeping.
+We recommend tracking and downloading the application via the Details tab of the workspace.